 But, the credit card bill comes with a staggering total.
 You realise that you won’t be able to pay it off using your salary.
 So, you pay the minimum amount and start incurring interest.

 You keep on paying the minimum amount for a few months.
 Your plan to build emergency fund remains a plan.

 You are now hoping for a big fat bonus to pay off your credit card debt and start anew.

 Know your insurance needs and choose the best plan for you

 If your insurance is being provided by your tertiary institution or employer, you are taking a big risk on your finances.

 You should also take note that insurance from your tertiary institution and employer may have low coverage values and you might need to fork out your savings, should your expenses exceed the coverage value.

 Not to mention, once you graduate and embark on the job-hunting process or if you decide to quit your current job, you won’t be covered by any insurance.

 Getting a health insurance policy when you are younger is a lot easier and affordable than when you are older and have health issues.
-Here are some of our articles that will give you a clearer insight into insurance and help you make the right financial move.

 Search for the best entertainment, food and travel deals